mkosir/typescript-style-guide/website/src/pages/index.md

 ### Component Types

 - Container:
-  - All container components have postfix "Container" or "Page" `[ComponentName]Container|Page`
+  - All container components have postfix "Container" or "Page" `[ComponentName]Container|Page`.
+Use "Page" postfix to indicate component it's an actual web page.
   - Each feature has a container component (`AddUserContainer.tsx`, `EditProductContainer.tsx`, `ProductsPage.tsx` etc.)
   - Includes business logic.
   - API integration.